 Most of us aren’t so lucky, though.
 And now, with our electronic universe we usually don’t even leave behind manuscripts in drawers.
-Millions of unacknowledged words twist noiselessly inside our laptops, inevitably recycled or wiped clean after we die, given to nieces or neighbors as a noble gesture.
+Millions of unacknowledged words twist noiselessly inside our laptops.
+Writers’ computers are inevitably recycled or wiped clean after they die, given to nieces or neighbors as a noble gesture.
 We die and no one reads a thing we have on our laptops — the modern dilemma of being a tree that falls alone in the forest.

 Death is inevitable, of course.
 None of us know if anything lies beyond.
-Some would argue that every story is really, one way or another, about death — or at least that writers are moved to finish their stories because they know that one day they will die.
-Maybe that’s the motive: stories don’t like it when people get too close to the secret that lies beyond that final door.
+Some would argue that every story is really, one way or another, about death.
+Certainly, writers are moved to finish their stories because they know that one day they will die.
+Maybe that’s the motive: stories don’t like it when authors get too close to the secret that lies beyond that final door.

 It took them a month to diagnose my situation.
 The hidden cyst was as big as my fist.
 They eventually went in and excised 10-inches of my colon.
 I’d lost nearly 30 pounds by the time they did that.
 I’d been nourishing myself on a liquid diet of Ensure for a month while they drained my cyst down to a reasonable level for surgery.
 Even now I want to eat everything on the table every night at dinner.
 Bacon is my passion.
 I put the 30-pounds back on…and then another 25 or so for good measure over the years.
 Two days after my surgery, a doctor was checking me over at 3:00 in the morning.
 He said, “You know, you’re lucky.
 Another day or two and that cyst would have burst.
 You’d have been dead in a matter of hours.
 Sepsis is no way to go.”

-This isn’t supposed to be a mystical statement, though, about the mind-bending world of the arts.
+So this really isn’t supposed to be a mystical statement about the mind-bending world of the arts.
 The occult doesn’t need to be part of the equation here.
 In his New York Review essay, Parks provides us with all sorts of examples of authors who ignore the physical duress they’re under because they’re so busy with work.
 Others, like Chekhov and Lawrence, ran headlong at the mortality their tuberculosis provided them.
-In my case, I was working a standard day job, being a daddy to three boys, and trying to be a good husband — all while grabbing 4 AM gigs at my desk or Sunday afternoons to work on this novel I truly needed to get out of me.
+In my case, I was working a standard day job, being a daddy to three boys, taking care of a slowly dying mother, and trying to be a good husband — all while grabbing 4 AM gigs at my desk or Sunday afternoons to work on this novel I truly needed to get out of me.
 I ended up ignoring or discounting the pain in my gut, and the low-grade fevers, and the diarrhea that would come and go for years.
 I ignored it all so well, after a time it became my normal.
 I expected to feel like shit most everyday as I wrote.